vivianchengg/unsw-meme/README.md

 Standups can be started on the frontend by typing "/standup X" (where X is the number of seconds that the standup lasts for) into the message input and clicking send.
 E.g., to start a 90-second standup, type "/standup 90" and press send.

-You will not be tested on any behaviour involving the user who started a standup being removed from the channel or Beans while the standup is ongoing, therefore you can decide this behaviour yourself.
+You will not be tested on any behaviour involving the user who started a standup being removed from the channel or Memes while the standup is ongoing, therefore you can decide this behaviour yourself.

 ### 6.14. profileImgUrl & image uploads
 For outputs with data pertaining to a user, a `profileImgUrl` must be present.
 When images are uploaded for a user profile, after processing them you should store them on the server such that your server now locally has a copy of the cropped image of the original file linked.
 Then, the `profileImgUrl` should be a URL to the server, such as http://localhost:5001/imgurl/adfnajnerkn23k4234.jpg (a unique url you generate).